 Second, undivided.
 It’s possible to get this impression if the only part of East Jerusalem you travel to is the Old City.
 But if you venture further, it’s easy to see that the city is already quite divided (and 61 percent of Israelis say so).
 Israel’s separation barrier, in fact, disconnects portions of municipal Jerusalem from the rest of the city.
 Palestinian residents of East Jerusalem do not have Israeli citizenship (though they can apply for it), nor are they technically subject to the jurisdiction of the Palestinian Authority.
 They vote in local municipal elections, but are heavily underserved and marginalized by the general city authorities.
 Beyond physical barriers, Jerusalem’s divide can be seen in disparities in access to basic municipal services and in the rarity of residents venturing beyond their half of the city.

 This separation has allowed Israeli and Palestinian experts to draw up maps during previous negotiations that would allow each party to maintain sovereignty over various areas of the city under a peace deal.
 And, during these talks, creative solutions have been found on the hardest issues, including the Old City and the Holy Basin.
 Sure, it’s complicated.
-But it’s possible.
+With Trump’s announcement, it’s even thornier politically.
+But it’s still possible.